davidqing6432/davidqing6432/README.md

 I love music, and always am listening to something new if I can!

+## Some projects that I've worked on!

+### Mobile App for Cultural Survival
+* Worked with Cultural Survival, an indigenous led NGO.
+* Created a mobile application that works as a streaming and downloading platform for Cultural Survival's podcasts.
+* Used React Native, Typescript, MongoDB, and Node.js to build the frontend, backend, and connection to the database.

+### JayZam
+* Used HTML/CSS/JS and Python to create an audio recognition software.
+* Trained a Convolutional Neural Network (CNN) to recognize snippets of songs.
+* Created a User Interface using frontend web development tools.

+### Gitlet, a version of Git, the version control system
+* Used Java to implement commits, staging, branches, merging
+* Created test cases for thorough unit testing.

+### A Scheme Interpreter using Python
+* Implemented an evaluation system for a Scheme interpreter.
+* Used an imperative programming paradigm to interpret a functional programming paradigm.

+### Voice-controlled Robot
+* Created a driving robot based off a microcontroller.
+* Implemented signal processing of the voice to recognize different words.

 ## Classes I've taken in Berkeley!

 ### CS61A: The Structure and Interpretation of Computer Programs